-What All about the Lincoln Memorial includes
+What our All about the Lincoln Memorial lesson plan includes

 Lesson Objectives and Overview: All about the Lincoln Memorial teaches students about this famous monument and its significance.
 Students will be able to identify the memorial and list interesting facts.
 By the end of the lesson, they will be able to summarize its history.
 This lesson is for students in 3rd grade, 4th grade, 5th grade, and 6th grade.